 One of the great things about coco coir is that you can reuse it for two or three growing cycles, making it a cost-effective and sustainable choice.
 To prepare it for reuse, first break up the root ball and remove all the old roots and plant matter.
 Next, rinse the coir thoroughly with fresh, pH-balanced water to wash away any accumulated nutrient salts.
 It’s a good idea to let it dry completely before storing it.
 Even with brand-new coir, giving it a good rinse before you plant can help wash away any fine dust and ensure it’s perfectly prepped for your new plants.

-Common Coco Coir Mistakes to Avoid
+Common Coco Coir Mistakes (And How to Avoid Them)

 Coco coir is an incredibly forgiving and effective growing medium, but a few common slip-ups can keep your plants from reaching their full potential.
 Getting ahead of these issues is simple once you know what to look for.
 By paying a little extra attention to watering, feeding, and handling, you can ensure your indoor garden thrives from day one.
 Let’s walk through the most frequent mistakes growers make and how you can easily sidestep them.

-Avoid Over-Watering and Poor Drainage
+Mistake #1: Over-Watering and Poor Drainage

 One of coco coir’s best features is its ability to hold onto water without becoming a soggy mess.
 This helps keep roots hydrated and means you can often water less frequently.
 However, this amazing absorbency can sometimes lead to over-watering if you’re not careful.
 While it’s tough to truly drown roots in coir, excessive watering can flush away the essential nutrients your plants need to eat.
 The key is to find a balance.
 Let the top inch or two of the coir dry out between waterings and make sure your pots have excellent drainage to let any excess water escape freely.

-Prevent Nutrient Deficiencies
+Mistake #2: Causing Nutrient Deficiencies

 Unlike soil, coco coir is an inert medium, which means it contains virtually no nutrients on its own.
 Think of it as a clean slate for your plants.
 This is a huge advantage because it gives you complete control over your plant’s diet, but it also means you need to start feeding them immediately.
 From the moment you plant your seedlings or clones, they will depend on you for nutrition.
 Always use a nutrient solution formulated for hydroponics or coco coir, and be sure to include a Cal-Mag supplement.
 Coco has a natural tendency to hold onto calcium and magnesium, making them unavailable to your plants, so adding extra is a must.